50 stable releases

 Benchmark results show datalogic-rs

-is 2x faster than other JSONLogic implementations, thanks to:
+is 30% faster than the next fastest JSONLogic implementations, thanks to:

 - Static operator dispatch